-Food and water isn’t going to be your only major concerns.
+Food and water aren’t going to be your only major concerns.
 Being able to communicate with friends, family, and emergency personnel during a disaster will also be important.

-Make sure cell phones are charged and you have chargers available.
+Make sure cell phones are charged and that you have chargers available.

 Additionally, a portable charger, already charged and ready to go will help ease your mind in the event your smartphone batteries become low.

 Finally, keep and laminate emergency contact information, including addresses and phone numbers.
 Place these and old-fashioned maps in a plastic Ziploc bag in case wireless systems fail or your phone dies.
 In my last evacuation trip, the electronic dashboard (including my navigation system) failed about an hour into my trip.
 Had I not had my phone – or been in an area with poor signal, I could have been stranded until I found a traditional map!
 Basically, leave nothing to chance!

 It’s important not to rely on your phone and internet as your sole source of information during a disaster.
 Should networks go down, your phones should be a backup source of information.
 You’ll want your phone available in case you need to make an emergency call, too.